awsdocs/aws-greengrass-developer-guide/doc_source/deployment-notifications.md

    1. For **Event type**, choose **Greengrass Deployment Status Change**\.
 **Note**
 The **AWS API Call via CloudTrail** event type is based on AWS IoT Greengrass integration with AWS CloudTrail\.
 You can use this option to create rules triggered by read or write calls to the AWS IoT Greengrass API\.
-For more information, see [Logging AWS IoT Greengrass API Calls with AWS CloudTrail](logging-using-cloudtrail.md)\.
+For more information, see [Logging AWS IoT Greengrass API calls with AWS CloudTrail](logging-using-cloudtrail.md)\.

    1. Choose the deployment states that trigger a notification\.
       + To receive notifications for all state change events, choose **Any state**\.